 The Timeo, a pure product of the Canaiolo grape, was carefully harvested by hand at the end of September.
 The wine went through a natural fermentation with indigenous yeasts, followed by a maceration between 35 and 40 days on the skins in 5-hl steel tanks, leaving the temperature unimpeded.
 With no sulphur or pumping during the fermentation phase, this process was undisturbed.
 Afterwards, the Timeo enjoyed a one-year maturation period in steel tanks.
 Located in Barberino Val D'Elsa and planted in 1961, the vineyard is home to these grapes with its mix of sandy and clayey soils at 320 metres above sea level.
 Canaiolo Nero, a traditional Tuscan grape variety whose origins date back to 1303, plays almost exclusively a supporting role as a partner in blends.

 The wine shimmers seductively with a slightly transparent ruby red, brightened by garnet reflections.

-The single-varietal Canaiolo smells charmingly of ripe black cherries, plums and blackberries with notes of undergrowth, warm forest floor and vineyard soil.
-There are also some black olives, crushed cherry pits and a sweet yeasty note which, together with the ripe fruit, is the real charm.
+The Canaiolo reveals a charismatic melange of ripe black cherries, plums and blackberries, enriched with notes of undergrowth, warm forest floor and vineyard soil.
+A breeze of black olives and ground cherry stones enters the scene.
+A pleasantly sweet yeast note, densely interwoven with the ripe fruit, completes the seductive character.

 Le Masse Società Agricola s.s., Loc.
 Le Masse 5, 50023 Barberino-Tavarnelle, Italy.
 Organic certificate: IT-BIO-006